baudneo/cync-lan/docs/DNS.md

 - Power cycle cync devices.

 ### Selective DNS routing
-**Selective DNS routing means, only certain devies will have their DNS redirected, the rest of your network will not have their DNS redirected for thsoe specific domains**
+**Selective DNS routing means, only certain devies will have their DNS redirected, the rest of your network will not have their DNS redirected for those specific domains**

 You can use `views` to selectively route DNS requests based on the requesting device.

-The following example will reroute DNS requests for `cm.gelighting.com` to local IP `10.0.1.9` **only for requesting devices** `10.0.1.167` and `10.0.1.112`.
-`local-zone` is your DNS domain (.local, .lan, .whatever).
-Notice there is no `.`!!.

 - First disable domain level redirection if you have already configured it. (all devices requesting a domain get redirected)
 - Go to `Services`>`Unbound DNS`>`Custom Options`.